jnguyening/SEAIQHRD_Model_MATLAB/README.md

 # SEAIQHRD Epidemic Model

-This repository contains MATLAB code, documentation, and resources related to the SEAIQHRD epidemic model.
+This repository contains MATLAB code and documentation related to the SEAIQHRD epidemic model.
 The SEAIQHRD model is an epidemiological model used to study the spread of infectious diseases with a more detailed representation of disease stages compared to simpler models like SIR or SEIR.

 ## About